MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/kernel-soft-reboot.md

 ---
 title: Kernel Soft Reboot in Azure Stack HCI
-description: How to reboot faster by using Kernel Soft Reboot (KSR) in Azure Stack HCI.
+description: How to reboot faster by using Kernel Soft Reboot (KSR) when updating or servicing Azure Stack HCI clusters.
 author: khdownie
 ms.author: v-kedow
 ms.topic: how-to